-In the upcoming November 2020 election, Illinoisians will vote on what could be a very impactful amendment to the state’s Constitution.
+In the upcoming November 2020 election, Illinoisians will vote on what could be a very impactful amendment (Illinois Fair Tax) to the state’s Constitution.
 This amendment, if passed, may allow Illinois’ current flat tax rate to be replaced with a progressive income tax.

 Currently, thirty-two states, as well as the District of Columbia, impose a progressive (or graduated rate) income tax.
 Illinois is only one of nine states that still impose a flat income tax, as the current Illinois constitution mandates that income be taxed at a flat rate regardless of income level.